 - The ages of both spouses

-- Earning power and earning potential
+- The earning power and earning potential of each spouse

-- Any other factors such as ill health of either spouse
+- Ill health of either spouse